Duck: Profile and Information

 Morphology

-Ducks have an elongated and broad overall body plan, and they also have relatively long-necked, but not as long as geese and swans.
+Ducks have an elongated and broad overall body plan and a relatively long neck, but not as long as geese and swans.

 By being more oval, the body shape of diving ducks differs somewhat from this.
-The bill is typically broad and includes serrated pectens, which in the filter-feeding species are particularly well defined.
+The bill is typically broad and includes serrated pectins, particularly well-defined in the filter-feeding species.

 The bill is long and heavily dented in the case of some fishing species.
 The scaled legs, more so in aquatic animals, are sturdy and well-formed and usually set far back on the body.

-Many duck species are temporarily flightless during moulding; during this time, they search for protected habitat with good food supplies.
-Usually, this mould precedes migration.
-The drakes of northern species also have lavish plumage, but this is moulded in summer to give the “eclipse” plumage a more female-like look.
+Many duck species are temporarily flightless during molding; during this time, they search for protected habitats with good food supplies.
+Usually, this mold precedes migration.
+The drakes of northern species also have lavish plumage, which is molded in summer to give the “eclipse” plumage a more female-like look.

-Southern resident species usually exhibit less sexual dimorphism, although there are exceptions, like New Zealand’s paradise shelduck, which is both distinctly sexually dimorphic and in which the colouration of the female is lighter than that of the male.
+Southern resident species usually exhibit less sexual dimorphism.
+However, there are exceptions, like New Zealand’s paradise shelduck, which is both distinctly sexually dimorphic and in which the female’s coloration is lighter than that of the male.

 Typically, the hues of juvenile birds match that of the female.
 Female ducks have evolved to have a corkscrew-shaped vagina to avoid rape.